RubixML/Credit/README.md

 $embedding = $embedder->embed($dataset);
 ```

-Here is an example of what a typical embedding looks like when plotted.
+Here is an example of what a typical embedding looks like when plotted in 2 dimensions.
 As you can see the samples form two distinct blobs that correspond to the group likely to *default* and the group likely to pay *on time*.
 If you wanted to, you could even plot the labels such that each point is colored accordingly to its class label.

 ![Example t-SNE Embedding](https://raw.githubusercontent.com/RubixML/Credit/master/docs/images/t-sne-embedding.svg?sanitize=true)